 "I Have a Dream" Oregon

-The mission of “I Have a Dream” Oregon is to support and empower students from poverty-impacted communities to thrive in school, college and career.
+The mission of Greater Than is to support and empower students from poverty-impacted communities to thrive in school, college and career.

 2916 NE Alberta Street, Suite D Portland, OR 97211 (503) 287-7203